-What should I do if Windows does not start and a message appears, when I start my computer?
+What should I do if Windows does not accept my password and returns a message, Enter Onetime Password?

 If you enter a wrong power-on password three times consecutively, the Enter Onetime Password message appears and Windows will not start.
 Press and hold the power button for more than four seconds to check that the power indicator light turns off.
 Wait for 10 or 15 seconds, then restart your computer and enter the correct password.
 When entering the password, check that the Num lock and Caps lock indicators are unlit.
 If both or either of the lights is lit, press the Num Lk (or Num Lock) key or the Caps Lock key to turn off the indicator before entering the password.